How to Apply for a Medicare Advantage Plan

 Don’t worry, though—we'll walk you through each step.
 By the time we’re through, you'll find the best Medicare Advantage plan for your needs.

 - Select up to three plans you like best.
-Check the boxes inside the red squares of the plan, then click “Compare Plans” to see them side by side.
+Check the boxes next to"Add to compare" to select the plans you want to see head-to-head.
+Then click “Compare Plans” to see them side by side.

 - Compare side by side.
 From here, you can drill down into the details of each plan and see which ones stand out.
-The tab that will help the most is the “Health and Drug Plan Benefits” tab, so be sure to look at the information there.
+Use the sliding bar at the bottom of each plan to see more details.

 - If you’re moving to "search 2" (adding drug coverage), write down the names of these plans.
 You’ll need them to compare after you add your medications in the next search.

 - If you’re not adding drug coverage, enroll.
-Don’t worry about the second search.
-Enroll by selecting the button next to the plan name.
+Don’t worry about the second search, just click the enroll button and follow the instructions you find there.